wp-media/wp-rocket-diagnoser/README.md

 ### Plugin's version

-Whenever you make changes to the plugin and before pushing the final code of the new contribution to the repository, make sure to update the version in the `wpr-diagnoser.php` file.
+Whenever you make changes to the plugin and before pushing the final code of the new contribution to the repository, make sure to update the version in the `package.json` file.

-Update the `* Version: x.x.x` in the comment at the beginning of the file

-And Update the constant `WPR_DIAGNOSER_VERSION` => `define('WPR_DIAGNOSER_VERSION', 'x.x.x');`

-Make sure both are synchronized.
+Only change the version in the `package.json` file.

+**IMPORTANT:** Do not touch any line related to the version in `wpr-diagnoser.php` file, it is `x.x.x` because it will be replaced later in the build:release process.

 We use the SEMVER v2.0.0 specification here, please check [https://semver.org/](https://semver.org/)